Note: This is a final-year dissertation write-up fellowship. Applicants should intend to defend by the end of the award period, or shortly thereafter.

-To be eligible, students must have been awarded the M.Phil. degree prior to the fellowship deadline; must not be beyond their seventh year of study at the time of the award;* and must have completed all research for the dissertation before September 1st of the award year.
-Preference will be given to candidates who, in the judgment of the selection committee, can realistically expect to defend the dissertation before the end of their tenure as fellows.
+The Lindt Fellowship is open to registered students in the following departments within the Arts and Sciences: Anthropology, Economics, Political Science, and Sociology.
+The purpose of the Lindt Fellowship is to enable exceptionally well-qualified candidates for the Ph.D. to complete the writing of their dissertations during the period of tenure.
+Thus, a Lindt Fellowship will not be awarded for the purpose of conducting research, either at home or abroad.
+To be eligible, a student must have been awarded the M.Phil. degree prior to the fellowship deadline; must not be beyond their seventh year of study at the time of the award; and must have completed all research for the dissertation before September 1 of the award year.
+Preference will be given to candidates who, in the judgment of the selection committee, can realistically expect to defend the dissertation before the end of their tenure as Fellows.

 The terms of the Lindt Fellowship prohibit grantees from holding teaching assignments or any other position concurrently.
 Lindt recipients are not eligible for other GSAS fellowships, including Core Preceptorships, after holding a Lindt Fellowship.